Skip to main content

 **Clinicians are required to complete a Security Risk Assessment and will have to answer a “Yes” or “No” during their MIPS attestation.
 A “Yes” is required to meet the Promoting Interoperability performance category.

-In addition to submitting measures during the MIPS attestation, clinicians must:
+In addition to submitting measures during the MIPS attestation, clinicians must provide your EHR’s CMS Certification number Tebra CEHRT ID, and submit “yes” to:

 Learn more about the MIPS Promoting Interoperability Dashboard.